-We use abbreviations and acronyms every day without thinking about them, and we instantly know the meaning of many of them – abbreviations like FAQs, ETA, IQ, DVDs … And today's text language is full of abbreviations LOL (or lol if you are of the younger generation).
-When writing, it can be confusing knowing how to write abbreviations and acronyms correctly, and as there are only small style variations, it doesn’t always look wrong to use one or the other.
-However, to make your writing look professional, there are some style decisions you will need to make when writing in New Zealand English text, so we’ll have a look at what the options are.
-As always, rule number one is to be consistent within a document, and even across all your writing.
-It doesn’t look professional, and can cause confusion, if you have, for example, 9 am in one place, but 9 a.m. in another.
-But first things first: what are abbreviations and acronyms?
-What’s the difference between abbreviations and acronyms?
+We use abbreviations and acronyms every day without thinking about them, and we instantly know the meaning of many of them – like FAQs, ETA, IQ, DVDs.
+And today's text language is full of them, LOL (or lol if you are of the younger generation).
+It can be confusing to write abbreviations and acronyms correctly, and as there are only small style variations, it doesn’t always look wrong to use one or the other.
+However, to make your writing look professional, there are some style decisions you will need to make when writing in New Zealand English text, so let's have a look at what the options are.
+As always, rule number 1 is to be consistent – both within a document and across all your writing.
+For example, it doesn’t look professional, and can cause confusion, if you have 9 am in one place but 9 a.m. in another.
+But first things first: what's the difference between abbreviations and acronyms?
+Abbreviations vs acronyms

 The terms abbreviations and acronyms refer to the shortened forms of words, names or phrases.
-In fact, there are also other terms for specific definitions of the shortened forms of words and phrases.
-However, these specific definitions can overlap depending on what style guide you are using.
+There are other terms for specific definitions of the shortened forms of words and phrases, but these specific definitions can overlap depending on what style guide you are using.
 And just to make it confusing (or, maybe, simpler), the term abbreviation is often used as an overall term for all the definitions – which is what I will do in this article to simplify things.
 The New Oxford Style Manual and Fit to Print have these definitions: Abbreviation: a short form of a word created by removing the ends of words.
 For example, cent. and assoc.
-(See ‘Punctuation’ below on punctuating abbreviations compared with contractions).
+(See ‘Punctuation’ below on punctuating abbreviations compared to contractions).
 Acronym: an abbreviation created by using the initial letter of several words which are pronounced as a new word.
 For example, PIN, Unesco, Aids, NASA and radar.
 Initialism: similar to an acronym, but the letters do not make a pronounceable word and are said individually.
 For example, ANZ, KPI and BMI.
 Contraction: a short form created by using the first letter(s) and last letter(s) of a word.
-For example, Mrs, St, dept and Dr. Symbols and signs: these are symbols which represent a word, for example %, $ or #.
+For example, Mrs, St, dept. and Dr. Symbols and signs: symbols that represent a word, for example %, $ or #.
 How to write abbreviations Rule number 2 is that abbreviations can be used to speed up reading and save space, but should not cause confusion.
 Short form or spelled out?
 The first time the term is used, it should be spelled out in full, with the abbreviation in brackets.
 Or, if it is a common term, the spelled-out version can be in the brackets.
 The World Union for Abbreviations (WUA) is renowned for succinct text.
 Some people who use computers often have RSI (repetitive strain injury).
-Here are some general rules about using abbreviations in specific situations.
+Here are some general rules about using abbreviations in specific situations:

 |